markusfassbender/music-albums/README.md

 It is required to run `pod install` first, because the pods themselves are not included in the repository.

-### API Keys
+### Keys

-The NetworkService build target requires an API Key to access the Last.fm API to be able to load data.
+The NetworkService build target requires an API key to access the Last.fm API.

-The file must be at the path `./music-albums⁩/NetworkService⁩/Keys.plist` in this format:
+The file must be located at `./music-albums⁩/NetworkService⁩/Keys.plist` in this format:

 ```
 <?xml version="1.0" encoding="UTF-8"?>